 The Ink Pots hike is along the Bow Valley Parkway in Banff National Park.
 The Bow Valley Parkway, also known as Highway 1A, starts just 6 km west of Banff and connects at Lake Louise.
 A third access point is at Castle Junction at the Highway 93 exit between Banff and Lake Louise.

 As mentioned previously, hiking to the Ink Pots is via Johnston Canyon or via Moose Meadows.
 The Johnston Canyon trailhead is quite obvious, while Moose Meadows is 2 km west of Johnston Canyon (on the same side of the highway).
 This is not to be confused with the similarly named Moose Meadows roadside turnout on the south side of the highway.

-In 2021, the eastern section of the Bow Valley Parkway is closed to public vehicle traffic.
+As of July 1st 2021, the eastern section of the Bow Valley Parkway from Fireside Day Use to Johnston Canyon will remain closed to public vehicle traffic.
 To access one of the two trailheads for the Ink Pots hike, hikers have the following options:

 - Take Roam Transit from Banff (Route 9) to Johnston Canyon.
 Please check the Roam Route #9 Bus to Johnston Canyon – Schedule and Route before heading out to make sure there haven’t been any changes.

-- Park at Castle Junction and cycle the Bow Valley Parkway to either Moose Meadows or Johnston Canyon.
+- Drive the Bow Valley Parkway from Castle Junction to either Moose Meadows or Johnston Canyon.

 Ink Pots Trail Statistics

 How Long is the Hike to the Ink Pots?

 Regardless if you hike the Ink Pots via Johnston Canyon or via Moose Meadows, it’s 11-12 km return.
 From Johnston Canyon to the Ink Pots, it’s 11.4 km return compared to hiking from Moose Meadows which we tracked to be 11.84 km return.